react-native-google-signin/docs/docs/setting-up/android.md

 # Android setup guide

 :::warning
-This applies to vanilla React Native apps, not Expo.
-If you use Expo, please follow [this guide](/setting-up/expo.md).
+If you use Expo, please follow [this guide](/setting-up/expo.md) instead.
+This guide applies to vanilla React Native apps only.
 :::

 ### Ensure compatibility